A Site Selection Web Exclusive,

 The Phase III BioTech 8 expansion for HDL will take total development at the Virginia Biotechnology Research Park to more than 1.25 million sq. ft., where more than 60 public and private bioscience companies are located.

 CAPTION: This project to be completed by Lingerfelt Companies will complete a $100-million three-building headquarter complex for Health Diagnostic Laboratory, Inc. within the Virginia BioTechnology Research Park in Downtown Richmond.

-Take a peek into the growing profile of the "disability-industrial complex" from NPR's Planet Money.
+Take a peek into the growing profile of the "" from NPR's Planet Money.

 Eli Lilly and Co. on April 2 announced that it is "working closely with the city on a proposal to invest an additional $180 million in the company's Indianapolis-based insulin manufacturing operations.
 The investment is in addition to the company's November 2012 announcement of a $140 million expansion of the company's Indianapolis insulin manufacturing operations."
 Together, the investments would enable Lilly to meet the growing insulin demand given the rise in diabetes prevalence across the U.S. Lilly also is proposing several other ancillary investment projects totaling about $80 million, including a $40 million product-inspection center.

 The latest $180 million proposed investment is two-fold:

 - Lilly would add a second insulin cartridge-filling line to the overall scope of the previously announced expansion, bringing the total to two insulin-cartridge-filling lines.